dkmlv/prayer-notifier-bot/README.md

 To obtain the prayer times, the following API is used: https://aladhan.com/prayer-times-api

-To obtain the hijri date, the follow package is used: https://hijri-converter.readthedocs.io/en/stable/index.html
+To obtain the hijri date, the following package is used: https://hijri-converter.readthedocs.io/en/stable/index.html

 ## Installation